BlauweStadTechnologieen/github-push-script/README.md

 However, we now have a built-in function which does this for you.

-Whenever the script runs, it will check to see if there are any additions to the `requirements.txt file since the last deployment.
-If there are, it will then install any new dependances listed.

 #### Testing Git Commit script
 Aftwerwards, run the following command:
 ```